 9.6 A significant number of public comments have been received regarding this application both in support of and objecting to the proposal.
 The majority of residents who have written in support of the proposal live outside the immediate area, while the majority of objectors live in close proximity to the site.
 Local residents have raised concern regarding the impact the outside seating has on their standard of living due to additional noise disturbance and anti-social behaviour.

-9.7 Northumbria Police have also submitted comments.
+Northumbria Police have also submitted comments.
 Their initial comments raise concern regarding anti-social behaviour associated with the portable toilet facilities, highway and pedestrian safety and the potential for anti-social behaviour to result in increased complaints from local residents.
 Their later comments raise additional concerns regarding customers jumping into the River Tyne.
-They state that this matter was reported to them after the event took place and it is not clear whether the person involved was connected to the site.

-9.8 In response to these concerns the applicant has removed the portable toilets facility from the proposal.
+9.7 In response to these concerns the applicant has removed the portable toilets facility from the proposal.
 Information has been submitted to demonstrate that there is adequate toilet provision within the existing premises to cater for the additional seats.
+A Noise Impact Assessment has also been submitted.